-I am a United Kingdom Council of Psychotherapy (UKCP) accredited Psychotherapist, specialising in trauma, forced migration, Gender Based Violence (rape, sexual assault, domestic violence) and torture.
+I am a United Kingdom Council of Psychotherapy (UKCP) accredited Psychotherapist, specialising in trauma, forced migration, Gender Based Violence and, torture.
 I also have a particular interest in working with the effects of vicarious trauma and burn out associated with front-line aid workers, journalists and researchers working in these sectors.

 Before training in Psychotherapy, I gained a degree in Development Studies and Social Anthropology and then a Masters in Human Rights Law.
 And, for more than 15 years now, I have been working and living in the Middle East, Balkans and Europe.